Doctor working on laptop

 Your policy needs to address whether and how you will send particular types of information, for example results, prescriptions, or referrals.

-As with any communication, your process needs to ensure incoming emails are passed onto the appropriate person, actioned, documented in the patient’s clinical record and managed in accordance with record-keeping requirements.
-Make sure your policy also addresses how clinical images sent to a practitioner, (for example as part of a telehealth consultation) will be used and stored.
-For more information please see Avant’s factsheet: Storing, retaining and disposing of medical records.
+As with any communication, your process needs to ensure incoming emails are passed onto the appropriate person and actioned.
+Ensure incoming and outgoing emails are saved in the patient’s clinical record and managed in accordance with record-keeping requirements.

 Is email ever inappropriate?

-Even if your patient consents to communication by email, there may be circumstances in which you are not comfortable emailing them the information.
-It may be particularly sensitive or detailed or need a complex explanation.
+Even if your patient consents to communication by email, there may be circumstances in which you are not comfortable emailing them information.
+The information may be particularly sensitive or detailed or need a complex explanation.
 It is always appropriate to exercise your clinical judgement to decline to send such information by email.
-You may consider a face-to-face consultation is necessary (in limited circumstances, telehealth may be suitable).
+You may consider a face-to-face or telehealth consultation is necessary.

 We would consider it inappropriate to deliver any bad news to a patient via electronic means.

 You may also find that a patient responds to an email with further questions.
-Try to avoid back-and-forth conversations over email because there is a risk that these will turn into a chain of correspondence and you may find yourself providing medical advice without a proper consultation.
-In such situations, it is appropriate to decline to respond further via email and ask the patient to make an appointment.
+Try to avoid back-and-forth conversations over email.
+There is a risk that these will turn into a chain of correspondence, and you may find yourself providing medical advice without a proper consultation.
+In these situations, it is appropriate to decline to respond further via email and ask the patient to make an appointment.

-Ensure email communication with your patients is only provided in accordance with your indemnity insurance policy, as there may be requirements such as having had a previous in person consultation.
+Ensure email communication with your patient is only provided in accordance with your indemnity insurance policy, and ensure you comply with the Medical Board of Australia’s Guidelines – Telehealth consultations with patients, as there may be requirements such as having had a previous spoken consultation.

 Email link on your website

-Delegate the task to an employee to monitor the emails being sent to the practice via the website email link.
+If your practice website allows emails to be sent to the practice via the website email link, make sure an employee is responsible for monitoring any emails sent this way.
 You can use keywords to block certain emails.
 For example, you could use a keyword filter such as ‘test’ that will result in the email being blocked and a message would be sent to the sender asking them to contact the practice to make an appointment.

 Consider patient safety